The culture of experimentation: from digital products to the creation of new companies.

 • Initial investment capacity, reducing financial pressure in the early phases.

-That said, for this formula to work, the corporation must adopt a mindset different from the usual: less control, more autonomy; less closed planning, more openness to change.
-Success in Corporate Venture Building does not come from predicting the future, but from building it through experiments.
+However, for this formula to work, the corporation must adopt a different mindset than usual: less control, more autonomy; less closed planning, more openness to change.
+Success in Corporate Venture Building is not about predicting the future, but about building it through experiments.

-56% of companies in Spain acknowledge that certain aspects of their organizational culture prevent them from being as innovative as they would like.
+56% of companies in Spain recognize that certain aspects of their organizational culture prevent them from being as innovative as they would like.

 And this is despite nearly 15 years since Eric Ries' Lean Startup.
 For the uninitiated, Lean Startup is a system for transforming uncertainty into validated knowledge and building sustainable businesses through continuous experimentation.
-And no, it seems we are not learning.
+And no, it seems we haven't learned.

 4. The evolution of experimentation: from product to business.

-In the last ten years, the culture of experimentation in products has gone from something marginal to becoming standard.
-Today, any digital team is expected to iterate quickly, listen to users, and constantly measure the impact of their decisions.
-That same approach must now be transferred to the creation of companies.
+In the last ten years, the culture of experimentation in products has shifted from being marginal to becoming standard.
+Today, it is expected that any digital team iterates quickly, listens to users, and constantly measures the impact of their decisions.
+This same approach must now be transferred to the creation of companies.

 5. Validate to build with meaning.

-Validating is not just testing if something “works.”
+Validating is not simply testing if something "works."
 Validating is constructing meaning.
 It is knowing why something has value, for whom it has value, and under what conditions.
-It is understanding which part of your hypothesis supports the weight of reality and which does not.
-And in this process, each experiment is a compass that points whether you are closer or farther from building something valuable.
+It is understanding which part of your hypothesis holds up against reality and which does not.
+And in this process, each experiment acts as a compass that indicates whether you are closer to or further from building something valuable.

 And you, are you building with certainties… or still with assumptions?